kyungoh22/nmt_transformer/README.md

 ### Decoder Layer
 - The Decoder layer consists of two multi-head attention layers.
 First, it passes the input through a multi-head attention layer for Self-Attention.
 The output is used as the Query matrix for the second multi-head attention layer, while the output from the Encoder is used as the Key and Value matrices.
 The output of the second multi-head attention layer is passed through a feed-forward network.
 Once again, we include residual connections and layer normalization to speed up training.

+## Tokenization
+- Byte-pair encoding (BPE) was used to tokenize the sentences.
+This offers a number of advantages over the word-based tokenization I used earlier in Part 1 and 2.
+When you tokenize each word, your Embedding matrix grows larger with every new word you add into the vocabulary.
+This in turn means there are more and more parameters in your Embedding layer that need to be optimised, leading to longer training times.
+Byte-pair encoding sets a limit (in our case 30,000) on the number of tokens in your vocabulary.
+Moreover, it enables your model to also translate new words that aren't in the training set.